ruschaaf/extended-embedded-languages/CONTRIBUTING.md

 structure of the embedded language block too - collapsing `<tags>` in an XML string, or `{` braces in a C string

+## Architecture

+Most of what VSCode thinks of as the extension is in fact generated.
+This includes everything in the `snippets` and `syntaxes` subdirectories, as well as the `examples` and most of `package.json`.
+Two utility scripts described below are responsible for doing the generation.
+So contributions to this extension will likely mean contributing to the code generators and then running them to rebuild the active extension.

+Often, you can test changes by editing the syntaxes or package.json files directly, but this should be used purely for testing.
+Any changes here may be overwritten by the automated generator.

 ## Utilities

 There are two utilities within the `utilities` folder you will need,